Forest Way Teaching School Alliance

 The majority of your time on this course will be spent in a local primary school, gradually taking on the role of class teacher, working closely with an experienced and skilled practitioner and mentor.
 In addition, nine weeks will be spent in an additional primary school, focussing on a different phase to experience the full range of the primary curriculum.
 Trainees can choose if they wish to train specifically in either primary or special schools, or to complete a combination of the two.

 The course usually starts with your main placement on the first two inset day in August so the trainee feels part of the school from the outset.

-One day each week your training will be split between FWTSA Hub sessions, held at a local school and time spent at the University of Derby.
+One day each week your training will be split between FWTSA Hub sessions, held at a local venue and time spent at the University of Derby.
 This training will focus on all aspects of teaching pedagogy, including lesson planning and evaluation, behaviour management, literacy and functional skills, learning theory, diversity and inclusion, equality, safeguarding and creative engagement.
 A carefully devised programme of training has been developed between the university and FWTSA which enables a very wide breadth of skills, knowledge and strategies to be taught across the two establishments.